abhishekarya1/Hash-Define-myNotes/content/python/notes.md

 # We use the "class" statement to create a class
 class Human:

-    # A class attribute.
-It is shared by all instances of this class
+    # A class attribute (can be changed using Human.specied = 'Fish' and is reflected across all instances)
     species = "H. sapiens"

     # Basic initializer, this is called when this class is instantiated.